The Best Dressed Men Of The Month

 Mr Corneliu Ulici at the premiere of Comrade Detective in Hollywood, 3 August 2017.
 Photograph by Mr Chris Delmas/AFP/Getty Images

 Sometimes the worst ideas turn out to be the best ones.
 When actor and producer Mr Channing Tatum asked scriptwriters Messrs Brian Gatewood and Alessandro Tanaka for the absolute worst idea they had, they pitched him Comrade Detective, a cop show that attempts to pass itself off as a piece of Romanian pro-Communist propaganda filmed at the height of the Cold War.
 Because he’s either insane or a genius, Mr Tatum decided to back it.
-And because Amazon has lots of lovely money, it decided to give it the green light.
+And because Amazon has lots of lovely , it decided to give it the green light.
 The resulting show is far better than it sounds on paper, and has granted an international platform to a bevy of talented – and impressively well-dressed – Romanian actors.
-By way of example, here’s Mr Corneliu Ulici at the show’s Hollywood premiere, looking like an old hand on the red carpet in his slim-fitting navy suit, tonal sweater and peacockish pocket square.
+By way of example, here’s Mr Corneliu Ulici at the show’s Hollywood premiere, looking like an old hand on the red carpet in his slim-fitting , tonal and peacockish .

 Get the look